pheonix99/TomeOfTheFirebird/Readme.md

 Radiance +6 (uncorrupted) now gets Holy like it should

 ### Classes
+Arcanist: Holy Water Jet no longer requires Azata/Angel mythic class

 Cavalier: Made Order abilities actually show up in the UI.

 Made Order Of The Stars's Calling Channeling support ability work.
 Changes from Tabletop: Works on anything with a Channel Positive / Channel Negative keyword set, which means it will work on Warpriest and Oracle and Necromancer channels.
 No idea if it works on Warpriest fervor used normally.

-Arcanist: Holy Water Jet no longer requires Azata/Angel mythic class
+Kineticist: Now has the Internal Buffer feature - reduce accepted burn by one a limited number of times per day

 ### Archetypes
 ---
 Purifier: Gets back level 3 revelation - TT purifier has forced unique pick, said ability is not implemented and probably not implementable so giving the pick back.

+### Wild Talents:
+Elemental Defenses and Aerial Evasion now use the main burn cost system - this is *not* disableable Flame Shield correctly halves incoming frost damage

 ### Other
 ---